hemerajs/hemera/docs/plugin.md

 ## After

 Calls a function after all previous registrations are loaded, including all their dependencies.
-This can be used defer the registration of a plugin.
+This can be used to defer the registration of a plugin.

 ```js
 hemera.use(plugin).after(cb)